globalapptesting/gat-actions-examples/README.md

 - sign up for your API KEY [here](https://go.globalapptesting.com/early-access-exploratory-testing-test-execution)
 - set your API key as a `GAT_API_KEY` secret in your repo

-You should also change the description in `.gat.json` to include your webpage URL.
-Otherwise our testers will be checking [if Cyberpunk's website is any better than the game is.](https://www.cyberpunk.net).
+You should also change the `application_url` in the workflow definition(`.github/workflows/main.yml`) to include your webpage URL and change the company description in the `description` field in `.gat.json`.
+Otherwise our testers will be checking [our webpage](https://www.globalapptesting.com).

 ---